dladd/pyFormex/sphinx/tutorial.rst

 * Exit |pyFormex| (using the :menuselection:`File --> Exit`) and then restart it.
 You should again see the ``example1.py`` displayed as the current script.
-  On exit, |pyformex| stores your last script name, and on restart it prepares to run it again.
+  On exit, pyFormex stores your last script name, and on restart it prepares to run it again.
 You can also easily select one the most recent scripts you used from the :menuselection:`File --> History` option.
 Select the oldest (bottom) one.
 Then close all your editor windows.